 Experience kayaking without a full day commitment.
 The Norrie Short Tour from the Norrie Paddlesport Center is designed for people with limited or no paddling experience.
 Depending on the conditions of the day, exploring Black Creek, Esopus Island, and Mills Mansion are all possibilities.

-A big circular tour with many possible places to explore.
-Heading south to the Kingston Rhinecliff Bridge, we cross to the eastern shore.
-We can explore South Tivoli Bay and see the Sawkill Creek waterfall at Bard College or stop on Cruger Island for a break.
-Continuing north to Tivoli we can turn back to our starting point or head to the Saugerties Lighthouse.
+A circular tour with many possible places to explore.
+Heading south to the Kingston Rhinecliff Bridge before crossing the Hudson River to the eastern side.
+We can explore South Tivoli Bay, the Sawkill Creek waterfall at Bard College or stop on Cruger Island for a break.
+Continuing north to Tivoli, we can turn back to our starting point or head to the Saugerties Lighthouse or Esopus Creek.

 The Catskill Mountains offer vistas of scenic beauty to the legendary land of "Rip Van Winkle."
 We run a north and the south trip.
 On the north route we paddle past Rogers Island to Hudson-Athens Lighthouse.
 On the southern route, we paddle to Germantown Landing for lunch.
 Along the way, there are a few of the prettiest creeks on the river to poke around.
 If time allows we can explore Ramshorn Creek, also know as Little Amazon.